openanalytics/shinyproxy-operator/docs/deployment/README.md

   - ShinyProxy-namespace: `shinyproxy`
   - URLs: `https://shinyproxy-demo.local`

   This deployment is very similar to the previous one, except that it runs Skipper using a `DaemonSet` instead of an automatically scaling `Deployment`.
 Using the `DaemonSet` ensures that every Kubernetes nodes contains a Skipper pod.
-This is useful when you want an predictable amount of Skipper pods.
+This is useful when you want a predictable amount of Skipper pods.
 In the previous example, the cluster automatically scales the amount of Skipper pods according to the load of these pods.
-When properly configured, this ensures that Skipper has enough resources to do its work, while not waisting resources.
+When properly configured, this ensures that Skipper has enough resources to do its work, while not wasting resources.

 - *3-clustered-hpa*:
   - Operator-mode: `clustered`